KDAB/cxx-qt/book/src/concepts/types.md

 CXX-Qt supports most types supported by CXX.
 These can be used in properties, invokables, and signals.

-Note that there is currently missing support for a few CXX types in CXX-Qt, which is tracked in [this issue](https://github.com/KDAB/cxx-qt/issues/328).

 ## `cxx-qt-lib` Types

 The `cxx-qt-lib` crate provides CXX bindings for common Qt types.